-In contrast to local health insurance, international insurance allows you to tailor the coverage to your needs and lifestyle.
+International insurance should allow you to tailor the coverage to your needs and lifestyle.
 What your plan covers depends on you.
 There are many extra services you can add to your package and personalize it.
 Some of the most popular are dental and eye care, maternity cover, and physiotherapy.

-If you intend to visit your home country often or for long periods, make sure you include home coverage to your insurance plan.
-Some insurance companies cover your home visits only for a limited time (usually two weeks).
+If you intend to visit your home country often or for long periods, make sure you include home coverage with your plan.
+Some companies cover your home visits only for a limited time (usually two weeks).

 Make sure you know the claim process your insurers require.
 Some companies ask for a proper claim to be completed, while for others the original bill is enough.
 In some cases your insurance pays the hospital or doctor directly.
 In others, you may need to pay your medical bills yourself and then make a reimbursement claim.

 For instance, most insurers require you to contact them before any doctor appointment or scheduled hospitalization.
-They usually have a list of selected doctors and hospitals you can choose from.
+They usually have a list of selected doctors and hospitals you can choose from for treatment.

 Your failure to contact your insurance company in time may lead to them not paying your medical bills in full.
 It is important to be aware of the claim process from the beginning, so to avoid unpleasant surprises.

 Don’t forget to keep your lifestyle in mind while studying your policy.
 If you are an adventure traveler who visits remote places and developing countries, it is recommended that you include medical evacuation in your plan.